 - Criminal justice

 - Access to technology.

 Our report also finds that there are many gaps in our information about people with intellectual disability in Australia.

-These gaps make it hard to measure, report on, and improve outcomes for people.
+These gaps make it hard to measure, report on, and improve outcomes for people with intellectual disability.